How to intregrate CK editor in Laravel

 }

-Here, we have used Post Model and defined three different methods.
+Here, we have used the Post Model and defined three different methods.
 The index method will get all post data and pass it to show a listing of posts/blogs.
-While create method will just return create a view which contains Form with CKEditor.
+While the create method will just return create a view which contains Form with CKEditor.
 At last, the store method will handle the save process based on user input.

 Adding Views

 The view performs all front-end functionality of our application like displaying data, getting user input or getting requests.
 In this example, we need to create 1 view and we will modify the default welcome view.
-The first view will be displayed on home page and shows stored post data while the second view will be used to get post-related user input.
+The first view will be displayed on the home page and show stored post data while the second view will be used to get post-related user input.

-We'll use the default welcome view to display list of posts.
+We’ll use the default welcome view to display a list of posts.
 Open welcome view and modify as below:

 <!doctype html>